nanotee/nvim-lua-guide/README.md

 print(vim.inspect(vim.g.test_dict)) -- {}
 ```

-Passing Lua functions to Vim functions is OK, storing them in Vim variables is not:
+Passing Lua functions to Vim functions is OK, storing them in Vim variables is not (fixed in Neovim 0.7.0+):

 ```lua
 -- This works: